 As you can see, aluminium bronze offers a range of properties that make it a great choice for metal forming tools.
 Using aluminium bronze in your metal forming tools minimizes friction, eliminates seizing and scratching, improves sliding properties, reduces production costs, speeds up manufacturing and ultimately increases product quality.
 Your metal forming process with aluminium bronze tools requires less preparation and causes less wear, all of which lowers your overall production costs.
 Choosing aluminium bronze tools is a particularly efficient way to improve your production and ultimately your competitiveness that you probably haven't thought about before.

-Get our latest whitepaper «Aluminium Bronze Alloys for a higher quality and productivity in the metal forming industry» for free
+Get our Technical Paper on «Aluminium Bronze Alloys for a higher quality and productivity in the metal forming industry».